kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 > Phalanx at four o'clock in the afternoon.
 They are immediately,,. served light
 > refreshments and then, even before they take time to wash, they rush off to
 > confession.
 The most skillful confessors and confessoresses of the region have
 > been gathered.
-Their j ob is to examine these thousand knights errant, each of
+Their job is to examine these thousand knights errant, each of
 > whom must submit a written declaration concerning his or her most recent
 > adventures.
 The confessors go over these declarations as well as the reports
 > of previous confessors; they study the immediate inclinations and physical